-By the way, there's a question about the novel that readers might enjo pondering:
+By the way, there's a question about the novel that readers might enjoy pondering.

-Who is the narrator at the beginning who returns to the Floss, reminisces about what happened there some years ago and introduces us to the scene inside the Tulliver home to start the narrative?
-That's th last we hear from that perspective.
+But The Mill on the Floss puts a finer point on the impossible narrator.
+At the beginning of the novel a personage arrives on stage to discuss their return to the Floss, reminisces about what happened there some years ago and introduces us to the scene inside the Tulliver home to start the narrative.
+And that's the last we hear from their perspective.
 Did Eliot forget to bring back and explain the observer?
 Did she forget how the novel began and kill off the narrator in the course of the story?
 Or was that simply a ploy to give us an illusion of familiarity at the start, which she consciously dropped once we were caught up in the story ourselves?